 Recently a number of NGOs have been working together to save this fish.
 The BC Federation of Fly Fishers, Steelhead Society of BC, BC Federation of Drift Fishers, and the BC Wildlife Federation have come together to form a working group, and both the Outdoor Recreation Council of British Columbia (ORC) and Watershed Watch have lent their support to what has become a critical issue.

-As Hooten says, “this is the hill to die on.”
+As Hooton says, “this is the hill to die on.”

 Myles Armstead lives in the Comox Valley, BC and is first vice president of the BC Federation of Fly Fishers.